WillCooke/CustomUI/README.md

 # CustomUI
 - Simple C++ libnx library for creating switch-like UI homebrew apps!
-- Support for Buttons Using Input::Button!
+- Support for Buttons Using IO::Button!
+- Support for Reading and Writing to files on the SD Card using IO::readFile() and IO::writeFile

 # How can I use them?